Search This Blog

 • Invite software engineers or project managers from industry to share practical challenges and workflows.

-• Instead of just exams, give practical exercises:
+• Instead of just exams, give practical exercises as follows:

 • At the end of the course, make students integrate all concepts into a complete software product.